-As at September 30, 2019, the Company held 19,445,285 conditionally exchangeable shares in the capital of TerrAscend (the "Exchangeable Shares") (March 31, 2019 - 19,445,285).
-The Exchangeable Shares only become convertible into common shares of TerrAscend following changes in U.S. federal laws regarding the cultivation, distribution, or possession of cannabis, and the compliance of TerrAscend with such laws, or the approval of the various securities exchanges upon which the securities of the holder of the Exchangeable Shares are listed (the "TerrAscend Triggering Event").
+As at December 31, 2019, the Company held 19,445,285 conditionally exchangeable shares in the capital of TerrAscend (the "Exchangeable Shares") (March 31, 2019 - 19,445,285).
+The Exchangeable Shares only become convertible into common shares of TerrAscend following the TerrAscend Triggering Event.
 The Exchangeable Shares are not transferable or monetizable until exchanged into common shares.
 In the interim, the Company will not be entitled to voting rights, dividends, or other rights upon dissolution of TerrAscend.